numlinalg/RLinearAlgebra.jl/docs/src/dev/design.md

     signs::Vector{Bool}
 end
 ```
-Here we have the **required `n_rows` and `n_cols`** fields as fields specific to the
+Here we have the **required `n_rows` and `n_cols`** fields for all compressors.
+The
-sketching technique like signs and the number of non-zero elements.
+remaining fields are specific to the sparse sign compression technique.

 #### complete_compressor
-To create the CompressorRecipe from linear system information and the user implemented
+To create the CompressorRecipe from linear system information and the user-controlled
 parameters, we use the function `complete_compressor(::Compressor, ::AbsractMatrix)`,
 if vector information is required we can also define
 `complete_compressor(::Compressor, ::AbsractMatrix, ::AbstractVector)`.